Lions, Dinosaurs and Bears, Oh My! Binder Park Zoo Opens May 1, 2025

 No detail is spared in Zuri National Park in Wild Africa.
 Here you’ll find safari jeeps, huts and other artifacts to add to your experience.

 What is the Wilderness Tram?
-Can you Walk Instead?
+Can you walk instead?

 The Wilderness Tram is like an open bus ride that transports you to Wild Africa.
 We recommend this route over walking if you’re visiting with kids.
 The walk is over a mile long with uneven terrain and can be difficult for little legs to manage.
-Rides are FREE.

 The zebra striped tram is also wheelchair accessible.
 If you brought a stroller or wagon, a staff member will place them in an attached trailer.
-Be prepared to empty it and climb aboard with kids and your belongings.

 Favorite Animals in Wild Africa